A computer purchase is a financial transaction.

 1. Understand the Transaction:

 The understanding step means getting the essence of the transaction and its nature.
-Here, nature means to check whether it’s a routine business expense, (or) any non-current asset or liability, or a transaction related to the operating business.
-For the current scenario, the transaction can be the purchase of fixed assets or inventory.
-The type of entry to a record depends on the entity’s business.
+Here, nature refers to whether an expense is a routine business expense, a non-current asset or liability, or a transaction related to the operating business.
+In the current context, the transaction may involve the purchase of fixed assets or inventory.
+The type of record entry depends on the entity’s business.

 2. Identify the Accounts:

-The transaction involves the GL Accounts – Computer and Vendor Payable Account.
+The transaction involves the GL Accounts: Computer and Vendor Payable.
 If the payment happens immediately, then we will replace the Vendor Payable Account with a Bank Account

 3. Category of Account:

 Computers and banks are Assets and fall under the Real Account category.
-Computer Vendor Payable will be a liability, so it falls under the Personal Account category.
+Computer Vendor Payable will be a liability and therefore falls under the Personal Account category.

 Also Read: Understanding Wasting Asset (Non-Current Asset)